 Increasing Disk Space

-To avoid losing any data, we recommend creating a snapshot of your disk under the Volumes tab before performing any actions with partitions or the file system.
+Please note: To avoid losing any data, we recommend creating a snapshot of your disk under the Snapshots tab before modifying partitions or the file system.

 To increase disk space:

 - Increase the quota for the desired volume type in the project control panel.

 - Open the project and disable the virtual machine whose disk you wish to modify.

 - Open the Volumes tab and expand the block of the appropriate volume.

 - Enter a new value in the Volume size field under the Size tab.

 - Click Save.

 - Enable the virtual machine.

 If the operating system was installed from a pre-configured image in the control panel, no additional steps are required.